Towards Optimal Tradeoff Between Data Freshness and Update Cost in Information-update Systems: System Model and Problem Formulation

 where ${u}(t)$ indicates whether the server updates the data at time-slot $t$.
 We assume that the time-slot is indexed from $1$ and the initial AoI also equals $1$, i.e., ${\Delta} (1) = 1$.
 Let $u_i$ denote the $i$-th update time.
 Then, an update policy $\pi$ can be denoted by the update times: $\pi \triangleq \{ u_i^\pi \} _{i = 1}^\infty $.
 An illustration of a typical AoI evolution is shown in Fig.~\ref{fig:AoI_evolution}.
 To reflect the dissatisfaction level of the users when they receive stale data, we also introduce a \textit{staleness cost} for each response of the server.
 Specifically, the staleness cost is defined as a penalty function $f(\Delta)$ of the AoI $\Delta$, where the function $f:[0,\infty ) \mapsto [0,\infty )$ is assumed to be measurable, non-negative, and non-decreasing.
 For simplicity, we let $f(0) = 0$.

 At the beginning of each time-slot, the server can decide whether to update the data or not.
 If it does, it needs to pay a constant update cost $p$ and receives the latest data from the information source at the end of time-slot.
 To avoid the staleness cost, the server can first update the data and then reply to the request with the latest data.
 Let $r_j$ be the arrival time of the $j$-th request.
 After the server receives the request at $r_j$, if the server chooses to update the data before replying to the request, its AoI drops to $0$ after the update and its staleness cost becomes $f(0) = 0$.
 In such a case, the server needs to pay an update cost $p$ though.
 Otherwise, if the server does not update and replies with the current local data, the server needs to pay a staleness cost $f(\Delta ({r_j}))$.
-Assume that the number of updates during the process of serving $N$ requests under policy $\pi$ is $U^\pi(N)$, i.e.,